 This light has a built-in timer, which was a little difficult for me to figure out at first, but ultimately does a decent job.
 If you need a small light for a small space, this will get the job done.
 However, if you can swing it, I’d opt for the Sansi bulb listed above.

-Large Floor Lamp Grow Light by ACKE: The Big One
+Full Spectrum Grow Light With Stand by LBW: The Big One